EVER WONDERED ABOUT GOD

 'They demonstrate that God’s law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right.'
 Romans 2:15

 Objective morality means that moral statements like “murder is bad” is independent of the person saying it.
 Objective morality means that there is a standard of morality that transcends human opinions and judgements.
 Like mathematics.
-What your opinion is on 4+6=10 is irrelavant to the fact, it is also irrelevat of humans thoughts about it is.
+What your opinion is on 4+6=10 is irrelevant to the fact, it is also irrelevant of human thoughts about it is.
 It exits outside of the human brain.
+It would still be true even if there were no humans.

 Morals are not invented, they are discovered.
 Like mathematics.